Learn More

 Mobility and Autonomy

 Today, cities are rethinking their portfolio of mobility services so that they can create systems that are more accessible, sustainable, and equitable.
-These include providing a variety of options such as public transit, rideshare services, electric scooter- and bike-share programs, ground-based delivery robots, and eventually autonomous vehicles.
+These include providing a variety of options such as public transit, rideshare services, electric scooter- and bike-share programs, ground-based delivery robots, and autonomous vehicles.
 Our research objective is to develop and test methods for municipalities to do community-driven design and deployment of innovative, accessible, and integrated mobility services.

 We are working to develop and understand technology supports for enabling full experiences in competitive activities and games.
-Our current projects involve overcoming barriers to participation and enhancing the experience of capturing and using analytics to achieve excellence.
+Our current projects involve reducing barriers to participation and enhancing the experience of capturing and using analytics to achieve excellence.

 Recent Publications